RocketBus/clickbus-api-doc/README.md

 You need to update the *index.md* file and after run the `gulp` to see the changes in you machine (open the *./dist/index.html* file).
 And run `gulp publish` when you are ready to publish it.

+The source code is located in */src/* directory and organized by endpoints.
+The main file that join all the files is *index.md*

 ## Gulp task